davemcg/CNC/README.md

 1. Get bit at the zero position (XYZ).
 Drill (manually) through the base material.
 Now you have (one) reference point on both sides.
 Remember to machine the other side you will have to flip the origin to the other X dimension
 2. Consider two points (can manually jog the bit up X/Y) for better precision
-3. Resist the urge to skip the dust shoe.
-Everything makes a lot of mess.
-4. If you are doing an outside cut on thick (Z) material, place some blocking wood to semi-contain the wood bits that will be flung away
+3. If you are doing an outside cut on thick (Z) material, place some blocking wood to semi-contain the wood bits that will be flung away
-5. Remember, if you use a ball noise bit on a flat cut, it will have annoying grooves
+4. Remember, if you use a ball noise bit on a flat cut, it will have annoying grooves